Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: Examples

 Therefore the mechanism has $3$ degrees of freedom.

 \paragraph{DELTA Manipulator}

 The DELTA manipulator is shown in Figure \ref{fig_14} (a).
 The link $l_1$ is fixed and the link $l_2$ is the moving platform.
 There are three legs which connect the fixed link to the moving platform.
 The Zebra crossing diagram for this mechanism is shown in Figure \ref{fig_14} (b).
-It is drawn by taking the joint $11$ as a black patch.
-The link $l_{11}$ is represented as white patch above the black patch.
-This link is ternary in nature since there are $3$ joints (joint $11$, $12$ and $13$) connected with it.
-Hence there are two black patches above the white patch $l_{11}$.
-These black patches represent the joints $12$ and $13$.
-There are two white patches ($l_{12}$ and $l_{13}$) attached to the two black patches.
-There is a black patch attached to each of the white patches and inturn they are attached to the link $l_2$ which is the moving platform.
-Similarly the other two legs are drawn.
+It is drawn by applying \textit{Rule 1} followed by \textit{Rule 4}.
+From this, two links branch out which is drawn by applying \textit{Rule 5} and ends by applying \textit{Rule 9}.
+Similarly, the other two legs are drawn.

 There are $15$ black patches and $10$ white patches in the zebra crossing diagram.
-The number of loops in the mechanism are found out using the Equation \ref{equ_loop}.
-The number of loops are,
+The number of loops (L) in the mechanism are calculated using the Equation \ref{equ_loop}.

 The number of white patches between the black patches $N_w$ are $11$ (the number of white patches between the black patches in the legs are $6$ and for the link $l_{2}$, the white patch is assigned a number which is one less than the number of legs in the parallel manipulator, which is $5$).
 The number of loops $L$ are $6$.
 The number of joints attached to the ground link $J_f$ are $6$.
-The degrees of freedom is calculated using the Equation \ref{equ_loopwhite}.
+The degrees of freedom (M) is calculated using the Equation \ref{equ_loopwhite}.

 Therefore the mechanism has $3$ degrees of freedom.